MartinHelmut/number-generator/CONTRIBUTING.md

 ---

-Clone the repo and ...
+First things first, clone the repo and ...

 ## Environment